josephtkim/super-polyspawn-wars/README.md

 * Pause or Quit game
 * Temporary Invincibility when hit
 * Score and Grade system
-* Increase in difficulty
+* Increase in difficulty as player progresses
 * Unique bosses and attack patterns
 * 60 FPS animations

 ## CREDITS:
 * Art and Animations: Isaac Kim